ntlinh16/cloudal/docs/g5k_tutorial.md

 In this case, the `config_docker_env_g5k.py` script makes a reservation for nodes then installs Docker container on them.
 You can modify the `config_host()` function in this script to install and configure your own necessary applications.

-## Example 3: Configure AntidoteDB on running Grid5000 nodes
+## Example 3: Configure AntidoteDB on running nodes

-This example is similar to the Example 2, after provisioning some nodes on Grid5000, it installs AntidoteDB and configure to ensure that AntidoteDB runs on these nodes.
+This example is similar to the Example 2, after provisioning some nodes on Grid5000, it configures to ensure that AntidoteDB runs on these nodes.

 First, you still need to describe your infrastructure in `provisioning_config_g5k.yaml` file.

 Then, run the following command:
 ```